btnguyenPersonal/classnotesS2021/coms472/problemSet3.md

 1. Approximately how many possible games of tic-tac-toe are there?

+  $9!$ because each person can pick $K=9$ places at the start, then $K-1$ for each following move

 2. Show the whole game tree starting from an empty board down to depth 2 (i.e., one X and one O on the board), taking symmetry into account.

 3. Mark on your tree the evaluations of all the positions at depth 2.

 4. Using the minimax algorithm, mark on your tree the backed-up values for the positions at depths 1 and 0, and use those values to choose the best starting move.

+Best starting move would be in the middle

 5. Circle the nodes at depth 2 that would not be evaluated if alpha–beta pruning were applied, assuming the nodes are generated in the optimal order for alpha–beta pruning.